yardstick17/knowledge-graph-on-research-paper/README.md

 ````

 #### Results
-This KG plot is based on the first two section of the research paper.
+This KG plot is based on the **first two section of** the research paper: "Determinants of longevity: genetic, environmental and medical factors"

 ![Result KG](kg_plot.png)